Booker Prize: 2000–2019

 Before 2001, each year's longlist of nominees was not publicly revealed.
 From 2001, the longlisted novels started to be published each year, and in 2007 the number of nominees was capped at 12 or 13 each year.

 John Sutherland, who was a judge for the 1999 prize, was reported as saying in 2001:

 There is a well-established London literary community.
 Rushdie doesn't get shortlisted now because he has attacked that community.
 That is not a good game plan if you want to win the Booker.
 Norman Mailer has found the same thing in the US – you have to "be a citizen" if you want to win prizes.
 The real scandal is that [Martin] Amis has never won the prize.
 In fact, he has only been shortlisted once and that was for Time's Arrow, which was not one of his strongest books.
 That really is suspicious.
 He pissed people off with Dead Babies and that gets lodged in the culture.
 There is also the feeling that he has always looked towards America.

-In 2001, Peter Carey become the first author to win the Booker Prize for a second time.
-Carey was the first of four writers to have won the Booker Prize twice, the others being J. M. Coetzee, Hilary Mantel, and Margaret Atwood.

 The Booker Prize created a permanent home for the archives from 1968 to present at Oxford Brookes University Library.
 The Archive, which encompasses the administrative history of the Prize from 1968 to date, collects together a diverse range of material, including correspondence, publicity material, copies of both the Longlists and the Shortlists, minutes of meetings, photographs and material relating to the awards dinner (letters of invitation, guest lists, seating plans).
 Embargoes of ten or twenty years apply to certain categories of material; examples include all material relating to the judging process and the Longlist prior to 2002.

 Between 2005 and 2008, the Booker Prize alternated between writers from Ireland and India.
 "Outsider" John Banville began this trend in 2005 when his novel The Sea was selected as a surprise winner: Boyd Tonkin, literary editor of The Independent, famously condemned it as "possibly the most perverse decision in the history of the award" and rival novelist Tibor Fischer poured scorn on Banville's victory.
 Kiran Desai of India won in 2006.
 Anne Enright's 2007 victory came about due to a jury split over Ian McEwan's novel On Chesil Beach.
 The following year it was India's turn again, with Aravind Adiga narrowly defeating Enright's fellow Irishman Sebastian Barry.